moneybutton/bsv/README.md

 Fullnode
 ========

-Fullnode is an ES6 (javascript) implementation of bitcoin intended to satisfy certain goals:
+Fullnode is a javascript implementation of bitcoin intended to satisfy certain
+goals:

 1. Bring the blockchain to web browsers and node.js in a decentralized, trust-minimized manner, without the required use of a third-party API.